VILLAGE OF NORTH FREEDOM – PWS ID: 15700960

 General Information

 Our facilities currently include 2 wells and 1 storage facility.
-The Water System is overseen by the Village Board and Public Service Commission of WI (PSC) and the Village of North Freedom monthly Regular Board meeting is second Monday of each month at 7:00 P.M. in the North Freedom Community Center (105 N Maple St, North Freedom, WI 53951).
+The Water System is overseen by the Village Board and Public Service Commission of WI (PSC).
+The Village of North Freedom monthly Regular Board meeting is each 2nd (second) Monday of the month at 7:00 P.M. in the North Freedom Community Center (105 N Maple St, North Freedom, WI 53951).
 These meetings are open to the public and customers are encouraged to attend.

 Municipal Drinking Water